Natural Gas Smell

 - Don't use matches or lighters and don't smoke

-In the event of a natural gas emergency, the Union Gas emergency response team or local community authority will:
+In the event of a natural gas emergency, our emergency response team or local community authority will:

 - Respond to the incident site

 - Identify the source of the problem and ensure the emergency site has been cleared of anyone whose safety may be at risk